amabelleS/my-js-snippets/README.md

 ## About this project ❤️

-A node cli that start a web service with addvance javascript sandbox.
-The tool enables the user to write ES-07 code (or text snipets) in the browser, showing the results in a preview window and saving them to the local file system. started as an expriment for learning typescript (with react and redux) and implementing Esbuils - An extremely fast JavaScript bundler.
+A node cli that start a web service with advanced javascript sandbox (an interactive coding enviroment).
+The tool enables the user to write ES-07 code snipets, see it excuted in a preview window in the browser, and write comprehesive documentation using markdown.
+All the changes are saved to the local file system. started as an expriment for learning typescript (with react and redux) and implementing Esbuils - An extremely fast JavaScript bundler.
 Also, managed mono-repo with lerna.